4rk4/carnetdevol/README.md

 ## Licence

-this software use the GPL v3
+This software use the GPL v3.

 ## Description